‘General Hospital’ Spoilers: Will Ava Take The Blame For Morgan’s Murder?

 General Hospital spoilers tease tense moments ahead as Sonny (Maurice Benard) tries to find Morgan’s (Bryan Craig) killer.
 So far, Ava (Maura West) has managed to avoid the police department uncovering her pill-swapping scheme, and how it lead to Morgan’s death.
-But, her luck may be running out as Jason (Billy Miller) and Sonny inch closer to figure out Ava’s role in his son’s death.
+But her luck may be running out as Jason (Billy Miller) and Sonny inch closer to figure out Ava’s role in his son’s death.

-According to February 20 issue of Soap Opera Digest, Ava feels guilty for switching Morgan’s pills and acknowledges that she has a huge role in his death, but she didn’t plant the bomb.
+According to the February 20 issue of Soap Opera Digest, Ava feels guilty for switching Morgan’s pills and acknowledges that she has a huge role in his death, but she didn’t plant the bomb.

-General Hospital writer, Jean Passanante revealed, “Ava is a survivor, and I think she does believe that she is going to be able to talk her way out of this.”
+General Hospital writer Jean Passanante revealed, “Ava is a survivor, and I think she does believe that she is going to be able to talk her way out of this.”

 “It probably wouldn’t matter to her if it were anyone else, but the fact that it was Morgan who died —someone that she was in love with, who happened to be her daughter’s boyfriends, who happened to be Sonny’s son.
 Add to that, she knows that Sonny already has a long list of reasons why he wants to kill her.
 She knows this is not a good thing for her.”

-According to Celeb Dirty Laundry, Jason takes photos to the PCPD of Jullian (William deVry) talking to a blond woman and recordings of him accusing his sister of planting a bomb in the car.
+According to Celeb Dirty Laundry, Jason takes photos to the PCPD of Jullian (William deVry) talking to a blonde woman and recordings of him accusing his sister of planting a bomb in the car.
 Of course, Jason jumps to the conclusion that the Jerome sister must be Ava.
 Luckily, it was enough evidence to arrest Ava in connection to Morgan’s murder.

 General Hospital spoilers suggest that Julian reaches an agreement with Olivia that allows him to keep his family protected.
 Olivia will eventually get her revenge but right now, she’s worried that the police may be on to her and Julian.